President Trump: We can help make America a manufacturing super power. Learn more

 Freight Rail Consolidation and Competition

-The American Chemistry Council (ACC) and its members are deeply concerned about the impact of further consolidation in the U.S. freight rail industry.
+The American Chemistry Council (ACC) and its members are deeply concerned that the proposed merger between Union Pacific (UP) and Norfolk Southern (NS) will result in more harmful in the U.S. freight rail industry.
 We urge policymakers and regulators to reject any rail merger that does not clearly enhance competition and improve service.

 What are the downsides of freight rail mergers?